bunsanweb/grp-demo/readme.md

 ```

 After that, it can access the server at `http://localhost:3000/`
-called as `proxyUrl` in examples.
+called `proxyUrl` in examples.

 NOTE: You can also specify an accessible `IP` address and `PORT` number with
-environmental variables as:
+environmental variables using:

 ```sh
 $ IP=127.0.0.1 PORT=8080 npm start